pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 Providing redundant Update proxies for the same IP subnet can be easily achieved using the DNS Update protocol.
 None of the redundant proxies needs to be aware of any of the other redundant proxies on an IP subnet.

-Alternatives for ways to format DNS Update messages are defined below in {{redundancy}} where proxy redundancy is re-examined after discussing the sections in an DNS Update message.
+Alternatives for ways to format DNS Update messages are defined below in {{prereq}} as to possible uses of the Prerequisite section for use with redundant Update proxies.

 ## Service filtering and translation